abbylloyd03/streaming-nasa-meteorite-landings/README.md

 - You can view exploration of the data in explore-data.ipynb

 ## Output:
-- See producer-output.txt and consumer-output.txt
+- See producer-out.txt and consumer-out.txt

 ## Screenshots: